BoDonkey/tribal-drum-game/Scripts/Seasonal Dream Scripts.md

 \[Whatever seedling the player chooses, they\'re guided to help it in the appropriate way\]

-ANCIENT NOAIDI: \*You understand.
+ANCIENT THAUM: \*You understand.
 The wisdom of spring is within you.\*

 \[The seedling the player helped transforms into a glowing sapling\]

-ANCIENT NOAIDI: \*Take this with you when you wake.
+ANCIENT THAUM: \*Take this with you when you wake.
 It carries the memory of this dream and will grow as your connection to spring deepens.\*